 This insurance is required for all vehicles driving in Colombia or transiting through Colombia.
 This include cars and motorcycles.

 And SOAT is intended for victims of traffic accidents, including drivers, passengers and pedestrians.
 Note that SOAT insurance does NOT cover any property damage or damage to your vehicle or theft.

 In addition, all hospitals and clinics in Colombia are required to provide medical care though SOAT, regardless if they are private or public institutions.

 The Financial Superintendence of Colombia is responsible for establishing the rates and coverage of SOAT.
 To renew this compulsory insurance, it is only necessary to make an annual payment, and the cost varies according to the type of vehicle and its age.

 This insurance is relatively inexpensive.
 The cost in 2023 for a typical family car ranges from 412,000 to 1,180,500 pesos per year.
 And for a motorcycle the cost ranges from 207,700 to 701,300 pesos per year.
 You can see all the 2023 SOAT insurance costs here.

 This insurance covers accident expenses for victims.
 SOAT offers immediate medical attention to all those injured in a traffic accident: driver, passengers and pedestrians.
 It also includes transfer to hospitals and medical or funeral expenses if required, as well as compensation for cases of permanent disability.

 In addition, SOAT is digital.
 The SOAT receipt is delivered in digital format, making it easier for the driver to save it on a cell phone.
 And to keep your SOAT up to date, you can buy SOAT online and receive a receipt directly via email.

-- Transportation and mobilization expenses for the injured: 276,030 pesos (or 10 times the daily minimum wage)
+- Transportation and mobilization expenses for the injured: 10 times the daily minimum wage

 Auto Insurance in Colombia – Comprehensive Auto Insurance